 And medication – common aspirin is among the most available and most effective medications for pain and swelling.
 Another useful drug that can be purchased without a prescription is ibuprofen.
 Though these medications can be most helpful, they may irritate the stomach, and so should be avoided by individuals who have ulcers.

 BRAN is a heavily sagged ride.
 Two types of SAGs are along the route, stationary and roving SAGs.
-Every SAG wagon is clearly marked and contains the following: water supply, fresh fruit or other snacks (donation accepted), first aid kit, bicycle pump and tire repair equipment.
+Every SAG wagon is clearly marked and contains the following: water supply, fresh fruit or other snacks (donation accepted), first aid kit, bicycle pump.
 These are certain rules and customs affecting SAG use.

 - SAGs can be signaled by patting your hand on the top of your helmet.
 If a roving SAG passes you by on the road and everything is OK and you don’t need their assistance, give a nod, but don’t use your hands.

 - Fast riders may not see the roving SAGs too often.
 The Roving SAGs will generally be from the middle to the end of the riders.

 - The designated SAG and roving SAGs will pick up riders off the route at sunset.